n8behavior/emelynlybarger.com/README.md

 ## Manual Publishing

 To publish to the GitHub pages project site do the followinging from `main` branch.
-Note, my remote is called `gh`, yours might be called `origin`, so adjust the `git push ...` below as-needed.

 ### Setup for building